 While I recommend doing this road trip for at least two weeks, especially if you enjoy hiking, you can skip some spots or shorten your itinerary to 7 days in Utah, 10 days in Utah, and extended as well.

-I live in Utah so I know some secret places many visitors don’t.
+I’ve lived in Utah for over 2 years so I know some secret places many visitors don’t and visited the popular ones on various occasions.
 If you have any more questions, feel free to comment on this post and I’ll answer as soon as possible.

 Utah Road Trip Highlights